 You must have two (2) pieces of identification that prove who you are and where you live.
 The ID must show your residential address and one of them must have your signature.
 If your ID does not show your residential address, you can make what is called a “solemn declaration” as to your residence.
 The voting clerk will have the form you need to use to make that declaration.
 Examples are: a Driver’s Licence, Care Card, Credit Card or a utility bill or tax notice.

 Please note that a combined Driver’s Licence/Care Card is considered to be only one (1) piece of identification.

 Yes, there will be Advance Polling opportunities on Wednesday, October 5, 2022.
 Voters can cast ballots for Electoral Areas C, D, E, and F at the CSRD Office - 555 Harbourfront Drive Ne, Salmon Arm between 8 AM and 8 PM.

-Mail ballot voting is available for resident electors and non-resident property electors in the CSRD.
-Voters need to sign up to receive a mail ballot using this online form.
+Mail ballot voting was available for resident electors and non-resident property electors in the CSRD, however the deadline for mail ballot voting has passed.

-To be counted, your mail ballot must be received by the Chief Election Officer at the CSRD Office no later than 8 PM (local time) on Saturday, October 15, 2022.
+If you already have a mail ballot, it must be received by the Chief Election Officer at the CSRD Office no later than 8 PM (local time) on Saturday, October 15, 2022 to be counted.